-Office Hours: Monday and Wednesday, 10-12h (individual appointments can be booked on ILIAS) Room 01069, Alte Universität, Bertoldstr.
+Office Hours: Monday and Wednesday, 10-12h Room 01069, Alte Universität, Bertoldstr.
 17

-The LAS Examination Office (Prüfungsamt) lies in the hands of Kathleen Robinson and Esther di Nunzio.
+The LAS Examination Office (Prüfungsamt) lies in the hands of Kathleen Robinson.
 She is in charge of all student and exam-related administration of the LAS program whether it concerns forms, grades, or transcripts.